chanturia/TAU_PHP_API_CLIENT/docs/Api/CompanyApi.md

-Adds an Administrator User for a Company based on selected roles.
+Adds Role for a User for a Company.
 Authorization parameters must be in URL query.
 Grant Role parameters must be in the body.
 If authorization parameters include a connected Entitys id ex. for companyID(id) connected parameter storeID then grant roles parameter connected entitys id must match the authorization parameter connected entitys id in the previous ex. storeID

 ### Example
 ```php